3 simple steps to lose weight as fast as possible. Read now

 10. Passionflower tea

-For example, one study found that drinking passionflower tea for one week significantly improved sleep quality scores.
+The research backs this up.
+A double-blind, placebo-controlled study found that drinking passionflower tea for one week significantly improved subjective sleep quality compared to placebo.7

 Share this article: Facebook Pinterest WhatsApp Twitter / X Email